Becoming An Internet Marketing Coach

 So while YOU and I might expect your Internet Marketing Coach to have a high level of expertise, that expectation is probably closer to “mentorship” where:

 Mentorship is a relationship in which a more experienced or more knowledgeable person helps to guide a less experienced or less knowledgeable person.
 The mentor may be older or younger, but have a certain area of expertise.
 It is a learning and development partnership between someone with vast experience and someone who wants to learn Ref: Wikipedia

 Yes, it's probably splitting hairs, but – taking a strict definition of coaching – your Internet Marketing coach could arguably NOT have as high a level of expertise as you might have hoped.

-If you are expecting mentorship from your coach, i.e. the passing on of skills, rather than the stricter definition of coaching as “motivational and empowering from someone who doesn’t necessarily possess the skills themselves”, you need to explore exactly how much success your coach has had in the area(s) you want to specialise in.
+If you are expecting mentorship from a coach, i.e. the passing on of skills, rather than the stricter definition of coaching as “motivational and empowering from someone who doesn't necessarily possess the skills themselves”, you need to explore exactly how much success your coach has had in the area(s) you want to specialise in.

 These could be:

 - Product creation

 - Affiliate marketing